Which way is your life headed?

 Specific: how do you choose these goals so that they give you the best shot at happiness?

-Third, you’ve to make sure your goals gel with your values.
+- Third, you’ve to make sure your goals gel with your values.
 By the way, values are your deeply held beliefs.
-Goals that don’t match with your values, don’t make you as much happy as you thought they’d do.
+Goals that don’t match with your values, don’t give you as much happiness as you thought they’d do.

 Another aspect to take care of — your needs.
 According to the self-concordance model, your wellbeing is higher when your goals satisfy your psychological needs.
 Your psychological needs are autonomy, competence, and relatedness.